pixiiidust/TeloMeshV2/ui/dashboard_components.md

   - For comparing algorithm versions without regenerating synthetic data

 ## Flow Analysis Features
+- **Flow Sequences tab**:
-- Filter flows by minimum length
+  - Filter flows by minimum flow length steps
   - Filter by minimum number of chokepoints (friction points)
-- Focus on top percentage of flows by friction score
+  - Focus on top percentage of flows by total WSJF score
-- Visualize complete user journeys with highlighted friction points
+  - Visualize multi-step user journey sessions with highlighted chokepoints
   - Export filtered flows to CSV with detailed metrics
+- **Transition Pairs tab**:
+  - Analyze common page-to-page transitions across sessions
+  - Filter by "from" page and "to" page
+  - Filter by transitions with chokepoints (from, to, or both)
+  - Sort by frequency, session count, or total WSJF score
+  - Export transition data to CSV

 ## Sidebar Components
 - **Advanced Metrics Glossary**: Detailed explanations of all metrics and their interpretations